 Summertime, between May and August, is prime puffin-spotting season in Iceland and if you arrive at the beach in the evening hours, you’ll be more likely to see these miniature birds diving off the cliffs heading out to sea to catch their food.

-Best time to visit Iceland’s black sand beach
+Best time to visit Iceland’s most famous black sand beach

 While the beach is open to the public all day long, it tends to get very crowded with tourists, especially during high season.
 Come early in the morning (before 10 a.m.) and later in the afternoon to avoid the crowds from tour buses.